Like-Home/LikeHome/README.md

 ### Environment
 Our project will use a .env file that contains different variables and secrets that will be used for both development and production.
-Contact @ncardoza for more info regarding the Google client_id and secrets, which will be sent via [Signal Messenger](https://signal.org/en/download/).
+Contact @NoahCardoza#3669 for more info regarding the Google client_id and secrets, which will be sent via Signal Messenger.

 #### Development
 To get started, copy the sample .env file to the project root directory with the filename: `.env`.